surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - **Save:** Click on save button to save the task created.

-Navigate to settings icon and click Schedule as explained above ( iamge ) and click run.
+Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.

+receipent will recieve the mail displaying the result for the repor

+## Log
 **4.** Navigate to Log window by clicking on **Log** button to view execution status.

 ![Image](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/TD_JOBS_IMAGE7.png)